yutaplug/Aliucord/index.md

 ## How to install plugins

+**IF YOU DON'T HAVE THE OPTION TO INSTALL PLUGINS, READ THE PINNED MESSAGE IN #SUPPORT CHANNEL**

 1. Join the [Aliucord Discord server](https://discord.gg/EsNDvBaHVU)
 2. Make sure you are using the Aliucord app
 3. Go to #plugins-list or #new-plugins channels and hold any message or link